Sometimes your best and fastest buyer calls you BOSS. Is your HVAC business buyer on your payroll already?

 Instead, consider hiring an HVAC specific business broker.
 They are experts in what they do and will maintain confidentiality.
 If a selling price is challenged, they can provide a valuation supplied with facts on why the price is justified.
 Also, they have relationships with lenders to get the business pre-approved for lending.

-You need someone on your side that is emotionally detached from the business and can think clearly in high pressure situations.
+You need someone on your side that is emotionally detached from the business and can think clearly in high-pressure situations.
 Selling a business is a complicated process that must be handled with expertise.
-Additionally, selling it to an employee that you work with every day in some ways ads to the complexity.
+Additionally, selling it to an employee that you work with every day in some ways adds to the complexity.
 However, with proper handling, everyone can come out a winner.

 About Patrick Lange: